w3c/web-advertising/success-criteria.md

             -   Content consumption, communication or commercial activity tied to offline identity

-            -   Access to adult content by appropriate guardian to prevent unauthorized viewing by underage family members
+            -   Access to adult content by an appropriate guardian to prevent unauthorized viewing by underage family members

     -   Remedy for the inappropriate use of personal data

-        -   Right to be forgotten that benefits from
+        -   Right to be forgotten that benefits from:

             -   Ability to reset a pseudonymous digital ID